Principles underlying financial-statement reporting and notes

 IFRS 15 – Revenue from contracts with customers

 IFRS 15 prescribes when and in which amount a company reporting under IFRS is to recognise revenue.
 In addition, it is demanded from companies preparing annual financial statements that more informative and more relevant disclosures be made available than at present.
-The Standard offers in this respect a single, principles-based, five-stage model which is to be applied to all contracts with clients.
+In this respect, the standard offers a single, principles-based, five-stage model which is to be applied to all contracts with clients.

 IFRS 15 was issued in May 2014 and is to be applied for financial years commencing on or after 1 January 2018.
-Based upon the current status of implementation, the introduction of IFRS 15, in general, will have only little impact on the recognition, recording, presentation and disclosure in VP Bank Group.
-Insofar as material in future, the inclusion of further revenue captions will lead to a more detailed presentation of the types of revenue shown under commission and service income.
+The introduction of IFRS 15 had only little impact on the recognition, recording, presentation and disclosure in VP Bank Group.
+Insofar as material, the inclusion of further revenue captions will lead to a more detailed presentation of the types of revenue shown under commission and service income.

 IFRS 16 – Leases